The Toyota Tundra hasn’t changed much over the past ten years – but that’s not necessarily a bad thing . . .when it comes to trucks.

 The Tundra’s being an older design is a good thing in other ways, too.

-Ford went to aluminum to cut weight in order to increase fuel economy, to placate federal bureaucrats.
 It is understandable.
 But it may not be advisable – from the perspective of the people who actually own the trucks.
+Seen that video which shows what happens when a heavy toolbox gets dropped onto the aluminum bed of an F-150?

 Another thing about the Tundra that’s good – and a function of it being an older design than the others: It has not-too-tall bedwalls.
 They are still tall – about 55 inches, or about a foot taller than the bedwalls of my compact-sized ’02 Nissan Frontier pick-up – but not so tall that a tall guy like me (6 ft.
 3) has to stand on tip-toes to just barely be able to touch the bed floor.
 I can almost lay my palm flat on the bed, without both feet flat on the ground.